Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/DEVLOG-KiranYesley.md

 - created the character, pacman, and ghost classes - roughly 30 minutes
 - created images for a red ghost and pacman - roughly 15 minutes

+## 2025-05-27
+- rewrote the node generation and edge generation to fit new idea - 15 minutes
+- created the logic for pacman moving through the maze ( code is iffy) - 40 minutes
+- created a clear way of visuallizing our nodes for debugging purposes - 15 minutes